0xirison/PrintNightmare-Patcher/README.md

 # Introduction
-This tool resolves the PrintNightmare vulnerability that occurs to print spooler service for Windows machines [CVE-2021-34527].
+PrintNightmare-Patcher, a simple tool that resolves the PrintNightmare vulnerability, which occurs to print spooler service for Windows machines [CVE-2021-34527].
 In addition, it checks if your system has the relevant security update for it or not.

 # Installation
 ```